 - Assist the chef in brainstorming new menu items and specials based on locally sourced, in-season ingredients.

-- Assisted with prep work before the restaurant opened.
+- Assisted with prep work before the restaurant opened, improving 25% of productivity.

-- Helped to prepare kitchen for nightly service.
+- Helped to prepare the kitchen for nightly service.

-- Cleaned and organized the kitchen and kept it an enjoyable and orderly place to work.
+- Cleaned and organized 10 kitchen stations and kept them in an enjoyable and orderly place to work.

 - Gained valuable knowledge of how kitchens are run and what competencies a chef needs to have to thrive in a kitchen environment.

-- Assisted in preparation of doughs, fillings, frostings, glazes and other components of dishes in pastry department of high-end hotel restaurant.
+- Assisted in the preparation of doughs, fillings, frostings, glazes and other components of dishes in the pastry department of a high-end hotel restaurant.

 - Maintained high levels of quality and safety within a busy and often high-pressure environment.